 Then in his April report to the Berkshire County League of Sportsmen, DFW Western District Manager Andrew Madden reported that the Division recently completed projects in Berkshire, Hampshire, and Hampden Counties as follows: Windsor -- 190 acres connecting the Moran WMA and the Savoy WMA.
 This property includes wetlands, forests, and shrubland with extensive road frontage.
 Chesterfield -- 369 acres along the East Branch of the Westfield River.

 This property protects one of the larger remaining parcels along the river and connects two previously protected areas in the lower Pork Barrel area.
-Access can be gained from Wilkin Road.
-He also reported a 26-acre acquisition in Chester, which contains wetlands and access abutting the Hiram Fox WMA.

 Lastly, in a recent town meeting, Lenox residents voted to grant a conservation easement giving an additional layer of protection on approximately 948 acres of land on Lenox Mountain that comprises the Town watershed area surrounding its reservoirs.
 The CR will be held jointly by the Lenox Conservation Committee and the BNRC.